-Chamfering: Confluent Medical Technologies precision machines chamfers (beveled edges) in a variety of metals and metal alloys.
-While chamfers are usually cut at 45 degree angles, Confluent Medical Technologies also has the ability to round or taper edges, and machine at transition points.
+Chamfering: Confluent Maine precision machines chamfers (beveled edges) in a variety of metals and metal alloys.
+While chamfers are usually cut at 45 degree angles, Confluent Maine also has the ability to round or taper edges, and machine at transition points.

 Pattern Drilling: Pattern drilling involves removing material from a part in a sequence of machined holes, often in a variety of sizes, depths and physical orientations.
 Using state-of-the-art cutting machines in a carefully controlled manufacturing facility, Confluent Maine’s machinists have experience pattern drilling a wide variety of metals and metal alloys.
 Variations in angle, hole depth and shape make these projects difficult, if not impossible, for many machine shops.
 Confluent Maine handles these complex challenges with confidence, knowing every part and material requires a unique approach.
 Our staff will ensure that your project is finished with precision, no matter how complex the pattern or design array.